 Annapolis Ear Surgery

-Ear surgery for adults is also possible, and there are generally no additional risks associated with ear surgery on an older patient.
+There are generally no additional risks associated with ear surgery.
 For a complete consultation to discuss your ear surgery options, contact any of our board-certified plastic surgeons.

 Ear Surgery in Annapolis, Maryland

 The surgery generally takes about 1 to 2 hours, and can be performed in our ambulatory surgical center.

 With one of the more common techniques, the surgeon will make a small incision on the back of the ear to expose the ear cartilage.
 The cartilage is then sculpted and bent back towards the head.
 Stitches may be used to help maintain the new shape.
 Occasionally, the surgeon will remove a larger piece of cartilage to provide a more natural-looking fold when the surgery is complete.

 In most cases, ear surgery will leave a faint scar in the back of the ear that will fade with time and not be noticeable.